One Little Pill: Synopsis

 The film describes the application of opioid blockers (naltrexone or nalmefene) as an alternative to help alcohol addicts in place of other more mainstream solutions such as twelve-step programs.
 The treatment is claimed by the C Three Foundation to have a 78% success rate in remedying alcohol dependence.
 Naltrexone is FDA approved for use in the United States.
 In 2013/4 the Scottish Medicines Consortium (SMC) approved nalmefene for use as part of the NHS National Services Scotland.
 Some studies have shown the treatment to be effective in reducing the urge to drink.

 The treatment is described in the film as follows: a single dosage of naltrexone is taken one hour before drinking alcohol, but not on other occasions.
 Over the following months, most users will begin to drink alcohol less frequently or in smaller quantities.
 Usually after 3 to 4 months (but occasionally 15 months), successful practitioners are no longer addicted; some people give up drinking alcohol altogether, while others become social drinkers.
 If they choose to continue to drink, the patients have to continue taking the drug as needed for life.
 Therapy may optionally also be used.

 Release

 In July 2014 the first sale of the documentary was announced.
 YLE TV Finland showed the film in March 2015 and the film page received more than 14,000 views.

 A special showing of the film occurred on August 23, 2014 at the HollyShorts Film Festival.

-Purchase and rental of the move via Video on Demand was announced in September 2014.
+Purchase and rental of the movie via video on demand was announced in September 2014.